Introduction to integrations in Sharetribe

 - Only redeem the code once i.e. when actually initiating or transitioning the transaction with Marketplace API.

-If you run a booking marketplace, you may want to allow providers to synchronize their own Google Calendar to their listing's Flex availability calendar.
-That way, providers do not need to add availability exceptions manually to Flex, and they will be able to see any bookings in their own calendar without needing to visit the marketplace.
+If you run a booking marketplace, you may want to allow providers to synchronize their own Google Calendar to their listing's Sharetribe availability calendar.
+That way, providers do not need to add availability exceptions manually to Sharetribe, and they will be able to see any bookings in their own calendar without needing to visit the marketplace.
 Like all two-way integrations, this is a complex one, and you will need to specify the use cases you want to cover to determine the full complexity of the integration.

 - Google provides Calendar API to modify calendar events.